Champions for the courageous

 Whistleblowers can play an important role in exposing illegal activity and holding companies accountable for fraud.

 We represent courageous individuals who report fraud against the government.
-As you would expect, fraud against the government can arise in a wide range of contexts.
+As you would expect, fraud against the government can arise in a range of contexts.
 It includes defrauding government health care programs, frauds directed at the Department of Defense, and fraudulent government loan applications.
-Anytime the government has contracted with a company to acquire goods or services and the it does not receive what it was bargaining for, the possibility of fraud exists.
+Anytime the government has contracted with a company to acquire goods or services and then it does not receive what it bargained for, the possibility of fraud exists.
 It also includes fraudulent activity related to taxes, securities or commodities, and safety-related motor vehicle defects.